xrettle/WFGY/TensionUniverse/BlackHole/Q072_origin_of_the_genetic_code.md

 3. Accessibility structure

    * Under reasonable local move rules and starting points, almost no trajectories visit codes with tension as low as or lower than the standard code.
-   * Paths that reach such regions require extremely fine tuning of process parameters or very special initial conditions.
+   * Paths that reach such regions require extreme fine tuning of process parameters or very special initial conditions.

 4. Process fragility

-   * Small changes in model assumptions (for example slightly different cost estimates or error patterns) dramatically alter which codes are favored.
+   * Small changes in model assumptions, such as slightly different cost estimates or error patterns, dramatically alter which codes are favored.
    * There is no stable intersection of chemistry, history, and selection that naturally singles out the observed code.

 ### 5.3 Interpretive note